-The US TIPS component is the expected return for US TIPS, which we model using the same methodology as our Short-Term TIPS assumption outlined above, except for the entire US TIPS market: 2.54%, in compound terms.
+The US TIPS component is the expected return for US TIPS, which we model using the same methodology as our Short-Term TIPS assumption outlined above, except for the entire US TIPS market instead of just the short-duration segment: 1.55%, in compound terms.

-The Real Estate component is our Real Estate Assumption: 4.82% in compound terms.
+The Real Estate component is our Real Estate Assumption: 4.31% in compound terms.